eppineda/Game-of-Life/README.md

 VI.
 Known Defects/Shortcomings

-A. Limited to 5 cell generations.
-Because this game lacks manual control over when to make it stop.
-The loop-control for infinite iterations is commented out, for now.
+<del>A. Limited to 5 cell generations.
+Because this game lacks manual control over when to
+make it stop.
+The loop-control for infinite iterations is commented out, for now.</del>

 B. Because it lacks a graphical display, the only way to observe the simulation while it runs is by using Firefox/Firebug and watching the console messages.